JaredLBailey/JaredLBailey.github.io/_posts/2025-11-01-Imitation-Learning.md

 ![alt text](/img/posts/scissors_closeup.gif)

-This phase was about feasibility: can a robot operate a one-degree-of-freedom tool (scissors, pliers, can opener) as part of an imitation-learning pipeline?
+This phase was about feasibility: can a robot operate a one-degree-of-freedom tool (scissors) as part of an imitation-learning pipeline?

 I designed a modified snap-click end effector to mount a standard pair of scissors to the robot wrist.
 The mount needed to:
 - align cleanly to the wrist connector